RaghvendraSinghA/green-tree-initiative/README.md

 You can also open index.html manually from your filesyste, just click on
- it with mouse-cursor in your file system and then select a browser to open it
+ index.html with mouse-cursor in your file system and then select a browser to open it
  then, it will run home.html file in your browser.